bartnv/libtables2/docs/table_options_database.md

         * color: use a color picker as input element; requires https://github.com/mrgrain/colpick to be loaded.
 Saves the color's #-code in the cell
         * number: use a &lt;input type="number"> element which presents up/down arrows in supporting browsers; falls back to normal text input otherwise.
 Also allows the use of
           'min' and 'max' suboptions that set limits on the permitted input
+        * datauri: use a file upload element; the uploaded file should be an image and will be stored in the database as a data uri (to be used in conjunction with [transformations -> image](https://bart.noordervliet.net/lt-docs/table_options_display/#transformations-experimental))
+          note: there is currently no size limit and automatic resizing is not yet implemented, so beware of bloating your database with giant files
     * query (string): query to generate a pulldown menu from; should produce a foreign key and a description.
       The foreign key is stored in the 'target' column, the description is shown in the user interface.
     * required (boolean or array): enforce that the field cannot be left empty